At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 High Level Overview: What is the Fluance RT82

-So yes—there’s an extra step to think about.
-But that’s the trade-off for a deck that goes beyond “easy mode.”
-It may be priced like an entry-level model, but it feels—and more importantly, performs—like something squarely mid-tier.
+So no, it is not the absolute simplest record player to buy.
+But that’s the trade-off for a record player that goes beyond “easy mode.”
+It may be priced like an entry-level model, but it feels, and more importantly, performs, like something squarely mid-tier.

 Build & Features of the Fluance RT82